ydkb/ydkb.github.io/help/en/ble-series/troubleshooting.md

 If the above operation still does not work, there may be a computer driver or system bug, you can try to pair the keyboard to other devices, such as mobile phones or other computers, for comparison.

+### 5 A special case:  it occurs after waking up from deep power-saving mode(including Lock Mode)

+This case is that after waking up fromdeep power-saving mode(including Lock Mode), thongh the computer shows it is connected, the keyboard can't typing anything.
+At this time, if you use <kbd>LShift+RShift+B</kbd> to restart the keyboard, it will most likely be usable.

+This problem can be quickly reproduced through Lock Mode.
+This situation is caused by a hardware problem.
+Specifically, it may be a problem with the C1 or C2 capacitor next to the MCU (32u4), and those two are 1uF capacitors.
+Capable, if there is obvious damage to the appearance or the measured value is wrong, replace it.
+If you can see a weak weld, resolder it.
+If you can't do it, ask the seller for help.

 ## Bluetooth cannot connect automatically